The Pharmaceutical Intellectual Property and Competition Law Review: South Korea

-There are many cases in which the court ruled in favour of domestic generic companies for reason that the patent at issue were found invalid in cases where a patent infringement action was filed by a multinational pharmaceutical company, using the 'evergreening' strategy, which attempts to extend the patent term of the original patent by partially changing the chemical structure of the original drug or by broadening the scope of the patent.
+There are many cases in which the court ruled in favour of domestic generic companies for the reason that the patents at issue were found invalid in cases where a patent infringement action was filed by a multinational pharmaceutical company, using the 'evergreening' strategy, which attempts to extend the patent term of the original patent by partially changing the chemical structure of the original drug or by broadening the scope of the patent.
 Although there are no case precedents where KFTC has sanctioned such activities, it is possible that product switching and hopping could fall under abuse of market dominance or unfair trade practice under the current Fair Trade Act, and thus a close watch on the developments in this area is necessary.

 iv Authorised generics